Cloodot

 Creating Skills

-This guide walks you through creating a SkillSet and deploying skills.
-You can use any of these three methods:
+Create a SkillSet and deploy skills with any of these three methods:

 • Dashboard — visual editor with built-in code validation